valendesigns/option-tree/readme.txt

 == Changelog ==

 = 2.0.9 =
+* Fixed the issue where the Textarea Simple and CSS option types were mysteriously being ran through wpautop.
-* Add missing class setting to Textarea, Textarea Simple, & CSS wrappers
+* Added missing class setting to Textarea, Textarea Simple, & CSS option types.
 * Fixed theme-options.php exported array where label values were not correct.
 * Change GET to POST for all AJAX calls to fix a bug where some servers would not allow long strings to be passed in GET variables.
+* Added the 'ot_after_validate_setting' filter to the validation function.
+* Added $field_id to the ot_validate_setting() for more precise filtering.
+* Added the ot_reverse_wpautop() function that you can run input through just incase you need it.

 = 2.0.8 =
 * Add auto import for backwards compatibility of old 1.x files.
 * Added the ability to export settings into a fully functional theme-options.php.
 * Fix typo in docs regarding the filter demo code.
 * Removed slashes in the section and contextual help titles.
+* Made colorpicker input field alignment more cross browser compatible.

 = 2.0.7 =
 * Fixed the load order to be compatible with 1.x version themes that think the get_option_tree() function doesn't exist yet.